vportal/HEVD/README.md

 ![Image](/images/fakeobject2.jpg)

 Therefore we can place a fake DATA_QUEUE_ENTRY object in memory and we can interact from user-land with it using its related handler and Windows APIs.
-How we build this fake object is the key to achieve arbitrary red and write but we first need to locate the handler related with the fake object.
+How we build this fake object is the key to achieve arbitrary read and write but we first need to locate the handler related with the fake DATA_QUEUE_ENTRY object.
 This can be done writting specific bytes (magic bytes) in the last spray using the IOCTL 0x222053 and iterating through all the handlers until we get a match when reading the content of the entry using the API PeekNamedPipe():

  ```
 PIPE_HANDLES DetectPipe()